 Now I can play them and measure them against my youthful expectations, and because I can’t leave well enough alone, I’m going to do just that.

 Then: In the dim, distant days when arcades still mattered, R-Type was a blockbuster, a shooter touchstone for anyone capable of grasping the intricacies of holding down a button to make an energy bullet larger.
-The booklet’s careful to show things any R-Type player would recognize: we all knew the hideous scorpion eye fetus from the end of the first level, and we knew those huge mechanical claws, the ones that looked like medical equipment and seemed like they should do something but never quite did.
+The booklet’s careful to show things any R-Type player would recognize: we all knew the hideous scorpion eye fetus from the end of the first level, and we knew those huge mechanical claws, the ones that looked like futuristic gynecological stirrups and always seemed ready to close in and crush unwary ships.
+They never did.

 R-Type was a highlight of the TurboGrafx-16’s first years.
 It replicated the arcade version very well, and it would stay an exclusive throughout the system wars.
 The Genesis never had an R-Type, and the Super NES had the slower, uglier Super R-Type and the superior-but-different R-Type III.
 NEC positioned their star prominently, and R-Type very nearly became the pack-in for the system instead of Keith Courage.
 No one really liked Keith Courage.